capjan/CoreLib/Core/Doc/Text/Formatters/SeparatorFormatter.md

 With:
 * `separator` - used separator.
 Defaults to `, `
 * `groupLength` - sets how many items should be written until the separator is inserted.
 Defaults to 1.
-* `toStringFunc` - defines the callback function to create the string for the result string.
+* `itemFormatter` - defines the formatter function to create the string for the result string.
+Defaults to a LambdaFormatter that calls ToString()
 * `nullPlaceholder` - sets the text placeholder for null values.